GuillaumeLegoy/boringdatascience-blog/content/posts/how-to-create-your-blog-using-hugo.md

 This controls a lot of things, especially space between paragraphs and under titles, which help your text breathe and don't look too cramped.

-**2. Text fonts and colors**

-You may have noticed in the above snippet that we have a `$light-grey` parameter.
+You may also have noticed in the above snippet that we have a `$light-grey` parameter.
 In `themes/hermit/assets/scss/_predefined.scss`, you can find and change colors.
 Mine look like this (yes I know colors don't match their name but I'm lazy):

 ```scss
 // Colors